 - You might want a detached and passive tone because that works thematically with the passage.

-- You might even want wordiness if it accomplishes something you can't do any other way.
+- You might want wordiness if it accomplishes something you can't do any other way.

-Now, I find these lists incredibly helpful myself, so I know how easy it is to want to edit when you find one.
-We all want quantifiable things to improve our writing.
-But before you cut one, ask yourself:
+In general, I find checklists incredibly helpful, so I know how easy it is to want to edit when you find a great list of "don't do this" words or advice.
+We all want quantifiable guides to improve our writing.
+But before you cut a word or phrase that's on one of these lists, ask yourself:

 - Is there a better word I can replace the problem word with?